 Aphids are small, soft-bodied insects that feed on plant fluids.
-They have long slender mouthparts they insert in stems and leaves and suck out fluids.
+They have long slender mouthparts they insert in stems and leaves and suck out juices.

 Aphids attack common garden plants and several major crops.
-And while almost every plant has a few aphid species feeding on it, which is harmless, large populations of aphids have adverse effects on plants.
+Almost every plant has a few aphid species feeding on it.
+A few aphids are harmless, but large aphid populations have adverse effects on plants.

 - Some aphid species cause gall formations.

-- They’re vectors of viruses, transmitting from plant to plant viruses that are even more harmful than the aphids.
+- Aphids transmit viruses from plant to plant.
+These viruses are even more harmful than the aphids.

 - A few aphid species, such as the lettuce root aphid, attack the roots, causing the plant to wilt or die.

-- They secrete honeydew, which turns into an unsightly black mass with the growth of a sooty mold fungus.
+- Aphids secrete honeydew.
+The honeydew turns into an ugly black mass with the growth of a sooty mold fungus.

-The good news is, most aphid species are managed similarly, and one effective way of eliminating aphids is using an organic garlic pesticide spray.
+The good news is most aphid species are easy to manage.
+One effective way of eliminating aphids is using an organic garlic aphid spray.

-How Do You Make a Garlic Spray for Aphids?
+How Do You Make a Homemade Garlic Spray for Aphids?

-- Pour the mixture into a bowl and add 3 cups of water and two tablespoons of liquid soap.
+- Pour the mixture into a bowl or a large mason jar and add 3 cups of water and two tablespoons of liquid soap.
 Cover it and let it sleep overnight.
-The liquid dish soap coats the larvae and smothers them.
+The liquid dish soap spray coats the larvae and smothers them.

-- Strain and put into a spray bottle.
+- Strain the mixture with a cheesecloth or fine mesh strainer and put it into a spray bottle.
 Straining ensures no garlic clogs the nozzle.

-- You can add a teaspoon of crushed cayenne pepper or hot pepper while the garlic sleeps to make your spray stronger.
+- Add a teaspoon of crushed cayenne or hot pepper while the garlic sleeps to strengthen your spray.
 Adding pepper enables the garlic spray to repel a wider variety of pests.

-It’s so effective that it’ll keep away even some beneficial insects.
+Garlic is so effective it will keep away even some beneficial insects.

-However, what makes garlic spray work so well is the sulfur and allicin found in garlic.
-By itself, garlic is a powerful fungicide but coupled with allicin, it interferes with the bugs’ sensory receptors, confusing them.
+But what makes garlic spray work so well is the sulfur and allicin found in garlic.
+By itself, garlic is a powerful fungicide.
+Coupled with allicin, it confuses the bugs’ sensory receptors.

 How Do You Use Garlic Spray?

-Spray your plants – vegetables, herbs, flowers, or fruit – to repel aphids
+Use a garlic spray on your plants – whether they’re vegetables, herbs, flowers, or fruits – to keep aphids away.

-Spray the undersides of leaves because most pests, including aphids, like to lay their eggs there to shelter their eggs.
+Spray the undersides of the leaves, as it is a common place where most pests, including aphids, prefer to lay and shelter their eggs.

-For this reason, there’s reason to be wary of pesticides due to the danger your children and pets face.
+For this reason, be wary of pesticides due to the danger your children and pets face.

 A Word of Caution